connorslade/afire/README.md

 wow that was long.
 It comes with some built extensions in for Static File Serving, Rate limiting, and more.

-Below you can fine links to some afire related resources.
+Below you can find links to some afire related resources.

 - [Homepage](https://connorcode.com/writing/afire)
 - [Crates.io page](https://crates.io/crates/afire)